comit/sonoff-bridge/Upload.md

 Verify and upload an OTA image to your web server with option `Upload Using: OTA_upload`.

-Since version 1.0.26 you may also use sonoffs web server and upload the file directly.
+You may also use sonoffs web server and upload the file directly.

 Enable debug messages with command `seriallog 3`.